ceva24/havenplanner/docs/README.md

 ### Not yet implemented

 -   Character ability card augments
--   Select perks, track battle goal progress, and see the resulting attack modifier deck composition
+-   Track battle goal progress
 -   Locked characters and items
 -   Content from Forgotten Circles, Jaws of the Lion, Crimson Scales and Frosthaven